He's been a great asset to the team and it's fun to have him around and he's just soaking all this stuff up like a sponge.

 And that place is the most beautiful country I've ever been to.

-So when you're deployed to Korea, what's your day-to-day like there?
+When you're deployed to Korea, what's your day-to-day like there?

-And PT stands for physical training.
+And PT stands for?

 All right, so exercise and so forth.

-Every mor um Monday through Friday exercise.
+Every morning, Monday through Friday exercise.

-After that, it was on to the motor pool for maintenance of the vehicles, and the time was filled with plenty of training on their specific job responsibilities, which Chris can't go into in too much detail.
+And the time was filled with plenty of training on their specific job responsibilities, which Chris can't go into in too much detail.

 But his overall impression of the people of Korea and the country was overwhelmingly positive.

-Now talking with Chris, you can hear how life in the army goes in cycles.
+Now, talking with Chris, you can hear how life in the Army goes in cycles.

 Korea, then back to Fort Hood, Texas, then Korea again.